The Rise of the Mamluks: A Military Elite Forged in Slavery

 Types of Siege Engines

-The Mamluk arsenal of siege weapons drew from Byzantine, Arab, and Mongol influences.
+The Mamluk arsenal of siege weapons drew from Byzantine, Arab, and Mongol influences, but they refined and adapted these designs to their own needs.
 The most important engines were:

 • Battering rams (kabsh or dabbaba): A heavy wooden beam tipped with iron or bronze, suspended from a framework and covered with animal hides to protect against fire.
-The Mamluks used them against gates and weaker curtain walls.
+The Mamluks used them against gates and weaker curtain walls, often employing teams of 20–30 men to swing the ram.

 • Scaling ladders and siege towers (burj): Mobile wooden towers that were rolled up to the walls to allow soldiers to storm the parapets.
-The Mamluks often built them on the spot using timber cut from local groves.
+The Mamluks often built them on the spot using timber cut from local groves, and they fitted them with drawbridges that could be lowered onto the battlements.

 Engineering and Logistics